apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 - Android 3.x (Deprecated May 2013)
 -->

-Developers should use the the `cordova` utility in conjunction with the Android SDK.
+Developers should use the `cordova` utility in conjunction with the Android SDK.
 See The Command-line Interface for information how to install it, add projects, then build and deploy a project.